MarcoMeter/Unity-ML-Environments/documentation/BallLabyrinth.md

 ### State Input

 The agent receives input from an orthogonal camera which captures a top-down view.
 The observation is turned into a 64x64 grayscale.
 Additionally, the state space comprises the rotation of the board and the ball's velocity.
+Additionally, the agent knows if the ball is inside a corner or not.

 ![Input Camera](images/BallLabyrinth/cameraInput.png)

 ### Reward Signals

 Rewards are signaled for reaching the final (red) goal (+1), moving out of bounds(-1) and falling through the wrong hole (-1).
+A small punishment is handed out if the ball is located inside a corner (-0.075).

 ### Curriculum Learning